thepredathor/Questions-Answers-Intw/README-THEORY.md

   >```
   - once `joy = true`, the waiting threads are woken up by calling `notifyAll()`
   - the waiting threads now compete to acquire the lock for the object and start executing the remaining `guardedJoy()` method code
-  - `notify()` call removes threads from resource object **wait set**
+  - `notify()` call will make other threads to remove themselves from resource object **wait set**
+> [!IMPORTANT]
+> `notify()/notifyALl()` will not release the lock of the object by being called.
+This will need to be taken care of by the programmer by not making any more code statements after the method is called in order for the synchronized block/method to release the lock on the resource object
 - **Atomic access/ `volatile` keyword**: solves **thread interference** at field level
   - an **atomic action** means an action that happens all at once (`a++` does not translate anymore to `read a; a = a + 1; write to a`)
-  - actions/changes on a `volatile` variable are seen by other threads only after the action has taken place
   - establishes a **happens-before** relationship with subsequent reads
+  - works on `primitives`
+  - on `objects` only the reference is made volatile, not the object's fields